PendragonDI/pendragondi-api-pro/README.md

 ## 🔒 Privacy

 No telemetry.
 Redaction for PII by default.
-See `redact.py` for details.
+See `redact.py` for implementation.

 ## 💬 Support/Contact

-- Open an issue or email pendragondi@pendragondi.dev
+- Open an issue or email [pendragondi@pendragondi.dev](mailto:pendragondi@pendragondi.dev)

 ---